Are Batons Legal in Oregon? The Oregon Baton Law Guide

 Are Batons Legal in Oregon Conclusion

 In Oregon, while it’s legal to own and openly carry a baton, there are important rules to follow, especially regarding concealed carry.
 Knowing where and when you can carry a baton is key to staying within your rights.
 You can openly carry a collapsible baton provided it's not concealed or restricted based on your location or legal status.
 For instance, if you’re in a prohibited area like a school or government building, or if you're on probation, carrying a baton could be considered unlawful.
 If you’re dealing with legal concerns related to carrying a baton or facing charges, we at Powell Law are here to guide you through the process and ensure you have the support you need.
+If you need a lawyer in Medford, we recommend Oregon Gun Law for your weapon law needs.

 *Nothing herein constitutes legal advice.
 You should obtain independent legal counsel regarding your specific factual situation.